monkey-projects/monkeyci/docs/design.md

 flexible, and testable.
 Instead of having to mock out entire parts, we would just inspect the messages that are posted on certain channels.
 We could also log the messages that pass through channels to improve monitoring.
-A drawback would be the possible added complexity, so it would be important to keep this to a minimum.
-We will have to think this thoroughly through to see if this is really worth the trouble, and see if we cannot solve this in another way.
-Instead of passing a channel to send events to, we could also pass a function?
-Or a multi-arity function, that, when called with one argument, sends a message, and when invoked without arguments, receives one?
-On the one hand this offers more flexibility, since you can pass in any sort of function.
-But also this reduces flexibility because the caller can only do two things (send and receive), where channels offer more than that.
+A drawback is the possible complexity, so it's important to keep this to a minimum.
+After some experimenting, it became clear that although events have their merits, they should not be overused.
+The increased flexibility does not always offset the added complexity.
+So for most parts of the application, we're using higher-order functions that use the app configuration to spawn other functions that do the real work.
+This allows us to "inject" testing functions where wanted.
+But events will still be used for the async operations, like waiting for a child process to terminate and receiving any messages from it.

 ## Scripts ##